Although you can find several recipes with acorn squash, this breakfast stuffed acorn squash recipe is easy, quick, filling, and very healthy.

 - Cut the Squash: First, you will cut the acorn squash lengthwise or crosswise, starting from the tips.
 Make sure to use a sharp knife, as a dull knife might easily cause injury, seeing as the outer skin is tough.
 Remove seeds and bake.

 - Saute the onion: While the squash is baking, cook the onion and leeks.

-Assemble: Once the acorn squash is fork-tender, remove from heat and assemble in the following order:
+Assemble: Once the acorn squash is fork-tender, remove it from heat and assemble it in the following order:

-Crack open an egg and place int the well.
+- Crack open an egg and place in the well.

 Acorn squash nutrition

 This winter, squash is widely available in almost every grocery store and farmers' market.
 Its small size, ridged skin, and unique dark green (or yellow or white) color catch the eye instantly.
 Acorn squash has a nutty, earthy, and slightly sweet flavor and is loaded with nutrients, minerals, and vitamins.
 Here is a nutritional profile of this winter squash, according to the HealthLine website.